 Earl Grey tea with its citrus overtones is a favourite of many Stir customers.
 This aromatic blend contains essence extracted from the skin of bergamot oranges which are grown around the coastal areas of Italy.

-Our selection of Earl Grey teas are all black tea leaf with either bergamot flavouring, as in our Earl Grey Blue Flower, or bergamot oil, as in our Earl Grey Supreme, Rose Earl Grey and Elegant Grey teas.
+Our selection of Earl Grey teas include black tea leaf with either bergamot flavouring, as in our Earl Grey Blue Flower, or bergamot oil, as in our Earl Grey Supreme, Rose Earl Grey, Elegant Grey and caffeine free Earl Grey Rooibos.

 Origins of Earl Grey Tea